 - Logistical Support Fees (relative)

 Conservation & Community

 When you book gorilla trekking tours in Uganda, you contribute directly to the species' survival and sustain poor communities around conservation areas with alternative livelihoods.

 Please contact our office at firstname.lastname@example.org for information about our programs that support communities around gorilla habitats.

 Much of the mountain gorilla habitats overlap with impoverished, remote communities.
 People depended on the rainforests long before conservation as an essential source of fuel and food.

 Their historical lands are now closed off, and they would be justified to consider gorillas a threat to their living.
-One of the most crucial factors for effective gorilla conservation is helping the poor communities benefit from the conservation programs.
+One of the most crucial factors for effective conservation is helping poor communities benefit from conservation programs.